The Madcap Laughs: Release, reception, and aftermath

-"Octopus" was released as a single in November 1969 and The Madcap Laughs followed on 3 January 1970.
+"Octopus" was released as a single in November 1969 and The Madcap Laughs followed on 2 January 1970.
 The album was released by Harvest in the UK,.
 It sold 6,000 copies in the first few months and reached number 40 in the UK and was fairly well-reviewed by music critics.
-Village Voice critic Robert Christgau, reviewing the 1974 two-LP set which included The Madcap Laughs, praised some of the music as "funny, charming, catchy – whimsy at its best.
-I love most of side one, especially 'Terrapin' and 'Here I Go,'" but opined that some of the material was "worthy of the wimp-turned-acid-casualty Barrett is."
+Village Voice critic Robert Christgau, reviewing the 1974 two-LP set which included The Madcap Laughs, praised some of the music as "funny, charming, catchy – whimsy at its best," opining that "I love most of side one, especially 'Terrapin' and 'Here I Go,'" but some of the other material was "worthy of the wimp-turned-acid-casualty Barrett is."
 Initial sales and reaction were deemed sufficient by EMI to sanction a second solo album.

 Upon release, Gilmour said: "Perhaps we were trying to show what Syd was really like.
 But perhaps we were trying to punish him ..."
 Barrett stated that "It's quite nice but I'd be very surprised if it did anything.
 If I were to drop dead, I don't think it would stand as my last statement."
 Waters was more optimistic, declaring Barrett a "genius".
 Malcolm Jones was shocked by what he perceived as the substandard musicianship on the Gilmour and Waters-produced songs, however: "I felt angry.
 It's like dirty linen in public and very unnecessary and unkind ..."
 Barrett later said of the album: "I liked what came out, only it was released far too long after it was done.
 I wanted it to be a whole thing that people would listen to all the way through with everything related and balanced, the tempos and moods offsetting each other, and I hope that's what it sounds like."
 In a bid to increase sales, Jones wrote a letter to music magazine, Melody Maker, under an alternate name, writing how great the album was.

 On 6 June 1970, Barrett gave his one and only solo performance, held at the Kensington Olympia, backed by Gilmour and Shirley.
-He baffled the audience (and Gilmour and Shirley) when he abruptly took off his guitar after the fourth number and walked off stage.
 They played "Terrapin", "Gigolo Aunt", "Effervescing Elephant", and "Octopus".
 From the start of the performance up to (but not including) "Octopus", the vocals were near-inaudible.
+Barrett baffled the audience (and Gilmour and Shirley) when he abruptly took off his guitar after the fourth number and walked off stage.
 The performance has been bootlegged.